 Create a new FreeFormat object from ESMF_Config object.
-The config object must exist, and label must reference a table attribute within config.
+The config object must exist, and label must reference either a single line or a table attribute within config.
+The content of the attribute is read and returned in the newly created FreeFormat object.

 By default an error is returned if label is not found in config.
-This error can be suppressed by setting relaxedflage.true., and an empty FreeFormat object will be returned.
+This error can be suppressed by setting relaxedflage.true., in which case an empty FreeFormat object is returned.